therealtimex/aci/README.md

   - `alembic downgrade -1`: you can undo the last change to the database

 ### Type checking
-- `mypy backend/ --ignore-missing-imports`: run type checking for the backend module
+- `mypy app/ `: run (outside of the container) type checking for the app module
-- `mypy backend/crud.py  --ignore-missing-imports`: run type checking for the `crud.py` file with ignoring missing imports
+  - configure mypy in `mypy.ini`